code-review-checklists/java-concurrency/README.md

 [#](#treat-negative-timeout-as-zero) Tm.4. **Do methods that have "timeout" and "delay" parameters treat negative arguments as zeros?** This is to obey the principle of least astonishment because all timed blocking methods in classes from `java.util.concurrent.*` follow this convention.

+### `ThreadLocal`

+<a name="tl-static-final"></a>
+[#](#tl-static-final) TL.1. **Can `ThreadLocal` field be `static final`?** There are three cases when a `ThreadLocal` cannot be static:
+- It *holds some state specific to the containing instance object*, rather than, for example, reusable objects to avoid allocations (which would be the same for all `ThreadLocal`-containing instances).
+- A method using a `ThreadLocal` may call another method (or the same method, recursively) that also uses this `ThreadLocal`, but on a different containing object.
+- There is a class (or `enum`) modelling a specific type of `ThreadLocal` usage, and there are only limited number of instances of this class in the JVM: i. e. all are constants stored in `static final` fields, or `enum` constants.

+If a usage of `ThreadLocal` doesn't fall into either of these categories, it can be `static final`.

+There is an inspection "ThreadLocal field not declared static final" in IntelliJ IDEA which corresponds to this item.

+<a name="threadlocal-design"></a>
+[#](#threadlocal-design) TL.2.
+Doesn't a **`ThreadLocal` mask issues with the code, such as poor control flow or data flow design?** Is it possible to redesign the system without using `ThreadLocal`, would that be simpler?
+This is especially true for instance-level (non-static) `ThreadLocal` fields; see also [TL.1](#tl-static-final) and [TL.4](#tl-instance-chm) about them.

+See [Dc.2](#threading-flow-model) about the importance of articulating the control flow and the data flow of a subsystem which may help to uncover other issues with the design.

+<a name="threadlocal-performance"></a>
+[#](#threadlocal-performance) TL.3.
+Isn't a **`ThreadLocal` used only to reuse some small heap objects, cheap to allocate and initialize, that would otherwise need to be allocated relatively infrequently?** In this case, the cost of accessing a `ThreadLocal` would likely outweigh the benefit from reducing allocations.
+The evidence should be supplied that introducing a `ThreadLocal` shortens the GC pauses and/or increases the overall throughput of the system.

+<a name="tl-instance-chm"></a>
+[#](#tl-instance-chm) TL.4.
+If the threads which execute code with usage of a non-static `ThreadLocal` are long-living and there is a fixed number of them (e. g. workers of a fixed-sized `ThreadPoolExecutor`) and there is a greater number of shorter-living `ThreadLocal`-containing objects, was it considered to **replace the instance-level `ThreadLocal<Val>` with a `ConcurrentHashMap<Thread, Val> threadLocalValues` confined to the objects**, accessed via like `threadLocalValues.get(Thread.currentThread())`?
+This approach requires some confidence and knowledge about the threading model of the subsystem (see [Dc.2](threading-flow-model)), though it may also be trivial if Active Object pattern is used (see [Dn.2](#use-patterns)), but is much friendlier to GC because no short-living weak references are produced.

 ### Thread safety of Cleaners and native code